tonaljs/tonal/docs/ALL.md

 [Back to top](#tonal-functions)

+A module to create and manipulate pitch class sets.
+A pitch class set is a collection of pitch classes, where they can't be repeated.

+Some tonal functions (like scales, for example) uses pitch sets.

+### Function list

 - [modes](#pitchsetmodes) -  Return all modes of a pitch set
 - [pitchSet](#pitchsetpitchset) -  Create a pitch class set from a collection of pitches.
 - [toIntervals](#pitchsettointervals) -  Get the intervals of a pitch set

+### API

 ----
 ###### [pitchSet/modes](#pitchset-module)